 The CamelBak Sequoia 24 has a plethora of pockets inside and out.
 A separate hydration pocket is easily identifiable by its blue zipper pull and comes with the super convenient CamelBak 3L bladder and all the necessary holes and clips to manage the hose.
-The main compartment features three sleeve pockets — on large and two smaller, mesh options.
+The main compartment features three sleeve pockets — one large and two smaller, mesh options.
 A small zippered, fleece-lined pocket on the outside holds sensitive items that shouldn't be scratched.
 A narrow fine mesh exterior stuff pocket easily holds an extra layer for quick access.
 The oversized dual-wing hip belt also allows for our favorite offering of pockets.
 One side holds two large mesh sleeves that could accommodate oversized smartphones, but testers found that since there's no way to secure the pockets, we wouldn't want to put our phones in there anyway.
 The other side has a large zippered pocket that fits a surprising number and array of objects including compasses, granola bars, and even a whole apple.
 A single water bottle pocket is a great spot for a tumbler full of coffee.
 Two daisy chains adorn the length of the bag, ending in loops that hang off the back.
-One side has an adjustable bungee loop and hook that can easily stow trekking poles.
+One side has an adjustable bungee loop with a hook that can easily stow trekking poles.
 If you like pockets, the Sequoia 24 is right up your alley.